UnLegitHacks/Mod/README.md

 # UnLegit 3.0
 **is a free Minecraft Fabric hacked client.**
 It can be used along with other mods such as Sodium.

+It is currently private right now, so if you're reading this you have access.

 ## Setup
 This uses Gradle.
 Here are steps to set it up:
 1. Clone the repository using `git clone --recurse-submodules https://github.com/UnLegitHacks/Mod`.